sonnenbe-dot/GBAS-GUI/README.md

 **Preparation**, **Pipeline** and **Database**
 <br>

 **Preparation**: User defined settings necessary to run the pipeline.
 This includes locations of input and output files and parameters to be used by each step of the pipeline.
-Here the following options can be found.
+Here the following options can be found.<br><br>

-_Pipeline Parameters_: Add settings required to run the pipeline _Workspace status_: Checkpoint to evaluate if all the parameters required were added and if they are in conformity _Data Preparation_: Import necessary samples into another folder to avoid copy pasting all samples
+_Pipeline Parameters_: Add settings required to run the pipeline<br>
+_Workspace status_: Checkpoint to evaluate if all the parameters required were added and if they are in conformity<br>
+_Data Preparation_: Import necessary samples into another folder to avoid copy pasting all samples<br>
-_Instructions_: Short version of the manual
+_Instructions_: Short version of the manual<br><br>